-Parakeets (also called budgies) are a tiny parrot species that are beloved for their cute size and intelligence.
+Parakeets are beloved for their cute size and endearing personalities.
 They can talk, learn tricks, and play with their owners.
-Parakeets are especially social creatures, with flocks ranging up to hundreds of birds.
-They spend ample time chattering with each other or their favorite humans.
-However, this has earned them a reputation as loud birds.
+Parakeets are social creatures that form flocks of up to 100 birds.
+They love to spend time chattering with each other.
+However, their vocal nature has earned them a reputation for being noisy birds.

-Parakeets are very noisy and will chatter for most of the day.
-Their favorite sounds are to chirp, whistle, warble, and trill, especially when they’re happy.
-You may find them comparable to a delightful songbird, but a loud cry will reach up to 111 decibels.
-Parakeets are loudest in the morning and quieter at night.
-If you’re an early riser, you can enjoy your parakeet’s morning routine of singing, greeting its cage-mates, and warming up its voice.
+Parakeets chatter noisily for most of the day.
+A loud noise from a parakeet can reach up to 111 decibels.
+Their favorite sounds are chirping, whistling, warbling, and trilling.
+Parakeets are loudest in the morning and quietest at night.
+If you’re an early riser, you’ll hear your parakeet’s morning routine of singing and greeting its cage-mates.

 At night, parakeets will grind their beaks and make gentle sounds as they relax.
-They should be quiet throughout the night, as long as they’re not disturbed by light or sound.
-If you find your parakeet is too loud, you can train it to calm down at certain times.
-Excessive vocalizations will be reduced if you move its cage, interrupt its screaming in non-harmful ways, and socialize it properly.
-Parakeets are only silent if they’re ill or depressed, so the whistling and chirping is actually a positive sign.
+They should be quiet throughout the night, as long as they’re not disturbed by excessive light or loud sounds.
+Excessive vocalizations will be reduced if you move their cage to a quieter location, interrupt their screaming, and socialize them correctly.

 Are Parakeets Noisy Birds?

-Parakeets are lovable but noisy parrots.
-If you get them in pairs, they will chatter semi-constantly with each other.
-If kept as a single parrot, parakeets remain loud and talkative.
+Parakeets are noisy, but not the loudest parrots.
+If you get them in pairs, they will chatter almost constantly with each other.
+If kept alone, parakeets remain loud and talkative.
 They are known to chirp and whistle at:

 - Their owners

 - Their own reflection